BY Team Veera

 7. Mood disorders: Not just your physical health, PCOS can impact your mental health as well.
 Coping with infertility issues, acne, weight gain and hirsutism can impact your self-esteem and body image.
 Mood disorders such as anxiety and depression are common in women with PCOS.

 If you experience any of the above symptoms, it is best to visit a doctor to get a proper diagnosis.
-While these symptoms don’t necessarily mean you have PCOS, they could also be underlying symptoms of other conditions.
+While PCOS reason can differ among women and these symptoms don’t necessarily mean you have PCOS, they could also be underlying symptoms of other conditions.
+Causes of PCOS can be due to multiple reasons and understanding the root cause of your PCOS will help in your treatment journey.
 Early detection and treatment can make a huge difference in managing your PCOS and maintaining your overall health.

 Disclaimer: Content on Veera is provided for informational purposes only and is not intended as medical advice, or as a substitute for medical advice given by a physician